OpenFAST/openfast/docs/source/user/subdyn/theory.rst

    (per user's input definition).

--  The local  :math:`x_{e}` axis is parallel to the global :math:`\text{XY}` plane, and directed such that a positive, less than or equal to 180:math:`^\circ` rotation about it, would bring the local :math:`z_{e}` axis parallel to the global *Z* axis.
+-  The local  :math:`x_{e}` axis is parallel to the global :math:`\text{XY}` plane, and directed such that a positive, less than or equal to 180 :math:`^\circ` rotation about it, would bring the local :math:`z_{e}` axis parallel to the global *Z* axis.

 -  The local :math:`y_{e}` axis can be found assuming a right-handed Cartesian